polarsoftware/polar-name-explorer-sdk/README.md

 **Polar Name Extractor .NET Core Component**  is the perfect solution to all your name extraction problems.
 It is an easy-to-use .NET Core component, ideal for software developers who want to extract and parse names, surnames from text.

+### Licensing in brief
+100% royalty free distribution, for desktop and server.

 More info soon at [web site](http://name.polarsoftware.com/index.html)